fetian-debug/ecomerce2/DEPLOYMENT.md

 Your e-commerce application should now be running on your Hostinger VPS with Docker.
 This setup includes:

 - Node.js application containerized with Docker
-- PostgreSQL database for data storage
+- MongoDB database for data storage
 - Nginx as a reverse proxy
 - SSL certificates for secure HTTPS connections
 - Automated database backups